zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 - **Factors**

-A factor is a named variable or attribute, such as a user location, database IP address, or session user, which Oracle Database Vault can recognize and use as a trusted path.
+A factor is a named variable or attribute, such as a user location, database IP address, or session user, which Oracle Database Vault can recognize and use to make access control decisions.
 You can use factors in rules to control activities such as authorizing database accounts to connect to the database or the execution of a specific database command to restrict the visibility and manageability of data.
 Each factor can have one or more identities.
 An identity is the actual value of a factor.
 A factor can have several identities depending on the factor retrieval method or its identity mapping logic.